Biden says Putin right that US-Russian relations are at low point | Politics

 - Country:

-U.S. President Joe Biden said on Sunday that Russian President Vladimir Putin was correct to say that relations between their two nations were at a low point.
+U.S. President Joe Biden said on Sunday that Russian President Vladimir Putin was correct to say that relations between their two nations were at their lowest point in years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)